-If you’ve recently started drinking juice and began to notice weight gain, then there’s a possibility that it could be the juice.
-There are a few reasons why juice can make you fat.
+If you’ve recently started drinking juice and began to notice weight gain, there’s a possibility that it could be the juice.
+There are a few reasons why juice can promote weight gain.

 Juice isn’t filling

 Juicing strips fruit and vegetables of fiber from the skin and seeds.
 Fiber helps to keep us fuller for longer, so if you’re having juice as a snack, it’s likely that you’ll be hungry again sooner than you would be if you ate a piece of fruit.
 This can lead to more snacking and more overall caloric intake.
 When it comes to managing weight, people tend to forget about the calories in beverages and can underestimate what is actually being consumed throughout the day.
 The additional calories consumed from juice can lead to weight gain.